UNCSA is operating under normal conditions.

 |A message sent reference an incident or condition that requires immediate attention as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act.|

 |Timely Warnings||A message sent about crimes that have already occurred but represent an ongoing threat and will aid in the prevention of similar crimes as required by the Clery Act.|

 |Safety Notices||A message sent out to inform the UNCSA community of general safety information.|

 A message informing of threaten weather conditions.

 The system integrity is being tested.
 UNCSA ALERT tests are conducted on the first Wednesday of each month at 10 a.m.
-Monthly tests only include text message and email.
-Full system tests are conducted in February and September that includes phone, email, text and emergency speakers.
+Monthly tests include text message, email, social media pages and indoor/outdoor emergency speakers.

 For additional information and assistance contact:

 Emergency Management Coordinator